-Lima-Allen County Regional Planning Commission Title VI Discrimination Complaint Form NAME (Complainant): PHONE: () HOME ADDRESS (Include City, State & ZIP): E-MAIL (If Applicable): If applicable, name of persons who allegedly discriminated against you: Basis of Discriminatory Action(s): RaceColorNational Or iginSexAgeDisability Date of Alleged incident: Location and pos against you - if k sition of person(s) who allegedly discriminated nown: Explain briefly and clearly as possible what happened and how you believe you were discriminated against.
+Lima-Allen County Regional Planning Commission Title VI Discrimination Complaint Form NAME (Complainant): PHONE: () HOME ADDRESS (Include City, State & ZIP): E-MAIL (If Applicable): If applicable, name of persons who allegedly d scriminated against you: Basis of Discriminatory Action(s): RaceColorNational Or iginSexAgeDisability against you - if k Explain briefly and clearly as possible what happened and how you believe you were discriminated against.
 Indicate who was involved.
 Be sure to include how you feel other persons were treated differently than you.
 Please attach additional pages as needed or any additional written material about your complaint.

-Lima-Allen County Regional Planning Commission Title VI Discrimination Complaint Form

-Why do you believe th ese events occurred?

-n do you think is relevan

-How can this issue or i ssues be resolved to yo our satisfaction?

-Please list below the names, addresses, phone numbers and job titles of person(s) we may contact for additional information about your complaint (witnesses, fellow employees, supervisors, others):

-NAME ADDRESS JOB TITLE
+Lima-Allen County Regional Planning Commission Title VI Discrimination Complaint Form Why do you believe these events occurred?
+What other information do you think is relevant to this complaint?
+How can this issue or issues be resolved to your satisfaction?
+Please list below the names, addresses, phone numbers and job titles of person(s) we may contact for additional information about your complaint (witnesses, fellow employees, supervisors, others): NAME ADDRESS PHONE NUMBER JOB TITLE Signature: Date:

-Signature: Date: